What Galileo does

 What the boss says: Colin Bird, chief executive

 "The suitability of the potentially much larger Kashitu deposit and its vanadium content offers the opportunity of a long term sustainable ore supply."

 - • An initial inferred resource estimate for the Star Zinc project, which indicated reasonable prospects of around 500,000 tonnes at 16% Zinc for 77,000 tonnes of metal

-- • Galileo is discussing with Jubilee Metals to supply ore for up to 60,000 tonnes per annum from the Star Zinc project to Jubilee’s Kabwe zinc refinery.
+- • Galileo is likely to supply up to 60,000 tonnes per annum from the Star Zinc project to Jubilee’s Kabwe zinc refinery.

 - • 34%-owned Glenover rare earths project is “well placed to benefit” as prices of the minerals are boosted by the standoff between China and the US.